sailfish-containers/lxc-templates-desktop/README.md

 **create a container**

-once installed, you can create a new linux container as follows:
+once installed, you can start creating your first (mobile) linux container as follows:

 ```
 # lxc-create -t sfos-download -n mycontainer